Bible Study with Questions and Answers: Judaism, Christianity & Islam

 FAQs

-Did Jesus use questions as a teaching method?
+Did Jesus use questions in his teaching?

 0 Community answers